TUNE YOUR INSTALLATION

 Masks

-In the control center, you can use masks on the video feed.
+In the control center, you can define masks on the video feed.
 You have two kinds of masks : negative masks, that remove part of the video so that it does not get analyzed by VidiReports, and positive masks, that define precisely the zone where the analysis should happen (any pixel outside of that zone will not be analyzed)

 You can choose to hide some parts of the video feed with negative masks.
 The main reasons to do that is :